la-ninpre/aaoth.xyz/README.md

 [rssg][3] script generates rss feed from the blog page. both scripts are included in the repository for ease of use.

+i use a subset of markdown to maintain the ease of convertation to gemtext.

 [2]:https://rgz.ee/ssg.html
 [3]:https://rgz.ee/rssg.html